 The medical device segment, including Carilex Medical Inc. and its subsidiaries, is selling air mattresses and medical peripherals.
-The medical device segment is an important business of which the Group has focused on development and the sales market is mainly in overseas areas, causing long shipping time with terms of FOB and DDU agreed-upon sales contracts with customers.
+The medical device segment is an important business in which the Group has focused on development and the sales market is mainly in overseas areas, causing long shipping time in terms of FOB and DDU agreed-upon sales contracts with customers.
 Hence, we identified revenue recognition as a key audit matter.
+For details about revenue from the medical devices segment, refer to Note 34.

-Our main audit procedures performed in respect of the above key audit matter are described here.
-We obtained an understanding of and tested the design and operating effectiveness of key internal controls relevant to the sales process of the medical devices business.
-For main customers, we reviewed these customers' basic information and credit limits and tested the process of sales transactions with these customers to identify exceptions.
-Also, we performed tests of details by selecting samples from sales sub-ledgers and inspecting sales orders, shipping documents, bills of custom clearances, and documents relevant to the samples audited and verified the transaction authenticity and completeness of revenue recognition.
+Our main audit procedures performed with respect to the above key audit matter are described here.
+We obtained an understanding of and tested the design and operating effectiveness of key internal controls relevant to the sales process of the medical device business.
+For the main customers, we reviewed these customers' basic information and credit limits and tested the process of sales transactions with these customers to identify exceptions.
+Also, we performed tests of details by selecting samples from sales sub-ledgers and inspecting sales orders, shipping documents, bills of custom clearances, and documents relevant to the samples.
+We audited and verified the transaction authenticity and completeness of revenue recognition.